ufs-community/uwtools/docs/sections/user_guide/yaml/files.rst

 Wildcard Support
 ----------------

-Glob-style wildcard patterns are supported when copying and linking.
+Glob-style wildcard patterns are supported when copying and linking and are recognized as such when tagged ``!glob``.

 Example block: